moniqueandbrad2017/moniqueandbrad2017.github.io/README.md

 ## TODOs:
+- [x] Double check rsvp form
-- [ ] Fix the title box for small screens
+- [x] Fix the title box for small screens
-- [ ] Double check rsvp form
+- [x] get the bonus section to be the right length
 - [ ] spell check
-- [ ] get the bonus section to be the right length
 - [ ] make sure background is cool
+- [ ] add song to the website?